 The five big publishing houses are always fighting to find the BIG book of the year.

-They have their wallets open for someone they think has enough name recognition, pulling power or even infamy to sell 50,000 copies in the first week.
+They have their wallets open for an author they think has enough name recognition, pulling power or even infamy to sell 50,000 copies in the first week.

-If you strike it lucky, expect that you won’t even have to write your book.
-The publisher will more than likely hire a ghostwriter to do all the grunt work.
+If you are lucky, you might not have to write a book.
+Publishers sometimes hire a ghostwriter to do all the grunt work.

-But if publishers are not knocking at your door, read on for more realistic publishing options.
+But if publishers are not knocking at your door, read on for your more realistic publishing options.

 2. The traditional route